rhel-labs/learn-katacoda/selinux-containers/step5.md

 # Re-inspect the running container

-In terminal 2, exec into the running container and start a bash shell `podman exec -t -i $CONTAINER /bin/bash`{{execute T2}}
+In *Terminal 2* of the lab interface, exec into the running container and start a bash shell `podman exec -t -i $CONTAINER /bin/bash`{{execute T2}}

-Check whether container has access to the home directory `cd /home/; ls`{{execute T2}}
+Check whether container has access to the */home* directory `cd /home/; ls`{{execute T2}}

 <pre class="file">
 packer  rhel
 </pre>

+This is now successful since there is an allow rule in place that tells SELinux to allow this action.

-Check whether container has read access to the /var/spool/ directory `cd /var/spool/; ls`{{execute T2}}
+Check whether container has read access to the */var/spool/* directory `cd /var/spool/; ls`{{execute T2}}

 <pre class="file">
 anacron  cron  lpd  mail  plymouth  rhsm  up2date
 </pre>

+Similarly, this is also successful because there is an allow rule in place that tells SELinux to allow this action.

 Check whether container has write access to the /var/spool/ directory `touch test; ls`{{execute T2}}

 <pre class="file">
 anacron  cron  lpd  mail  plymouth  rhsm  test  up2date
 </pre>

-Install the nc package inside the container
-`yum install -y nc`{{execute T2}}
+Install the netcat (nc) package inside the container to test for port bindings `yum install -y nc`{{execute T2}}

+Tell nc to listen on port 80
-Proof that SELinux allows binding to tcp/udp 80 port `nc -lvp 80`{{execute T2}}
+`nc -lvp 80`{{execute T2}}

 <pre class="file">